MrBunn448/fullstack-login-app/README.md

 ```

 ### Recommended Project Structure
 (This example is simplified and is not 100% accurate)

-This is what the sturcture of your project should look like:
+This is what the structure of your project should look like:
 ```
 fullstack-login-app/
 │